Read our white paper on homelessness here.

 What’s it like to be homeless?

-On a day-to-day basis, homelessness is often terrifying, exhausting, and dehumanizing.
+Being homeless is a traumatic experience.
+The experience is often terrifying, exhausting, and dehumanizing.
 People don’t look you in the eye or treat you with respect.
 You’re susceptible to hate crime violence, theft, and assault.
 You’re exhausted and undernourished, with almost no respite.
 You struggle through the human services system, trying to make it to appointments you don’t have transportation to where you’re required to supply documents like your birth certificate or income verification, which are hard to keep track of when you don’t have a mailing address to receive them at or a safe place to keep them.

 What about the people who choose to be homeless?